Caprice Bourret: Film and television

 She also appeared in the British soap operas Hollyoaks and Dream Team and the comedy series Hospital.
 In 1998, Caprice hosted another British television series, Caprice's Travels.
 The show followed Caprice's tour through several major holiday destinations.
 She has appeared on Friday Night's All Wright and several award shows, including the European MTV awards and the World Music Awards, the British National Television Awards in 1996, 1997 and 1998 and several series for the television channels VH1 and E!
 Entertainment Television.
 In 2000, she featured in the Channel 4 documentary Being Caprice, in which a hidden camera recorded her life for ten days.
 Also that year, she hosted an evening at The Oscars and the red carpet event for the American Music Awards both of which were broadcast live on ABC Network.

 Caprice was set to take part in the second season of Celebrity Big Brother UK, but pulled out.
 She later appeared on the third season of Celebrity Big Brother.
 She continued to make appearances on its companion series Big Brother's Little Brother until 2010.

 Caprice was a cast member on the fifth season of the VH1 reality series The Surreal Life and appeared in other reality shows including Celebrities Under Pressure, Celebrities Disfigured, Three Celebrities and a Baby and Road Raja.
 In June 2006, she starred in the British independent film Perfect Woman.
 This followed an earlier appearance in the film The Man with Rain in His Shoes alongside Penélope Cruz.
 In 2007, Caprice was a judge on Sky One's Project Catwalk and Britain's Next Top Model.
 Three years later, she was head judge on TV3's show Style Wars in Ireland.
 In 2008, she came joint-second with Jimmy Osmond in a Celebrity Come Dine with Me episode.
 In 2017, Caprice competed in series 4 of Channel 4's The Jump.

 Caprice is an original main cast member on the Bravo reality television series Ladies of London.
 The first season premiered on June 2, 2014, with Juliet Angus, Marissa Hermer, Annabelle Neilson, Noelle Reno, and Caroline Stanbury.
 The finale was aired on July 21, 2014.
 Caprice was dismissed from the cast.

 In September 2019, Caprice competed in the second season of the 5Star reality series Celebs on the Farm, in which she finished as a runner-up.
 In January 2020, she competed in the twelfth season of Dancing on Ice with professional partner Hamish Gaman.
 Oscar Peter later replaced Gaman as Caprice's partner before they withdrew from the competition a week later.

+In the 2019 horror film In2ruders, Caprice played a central antagonist, a manipulative figure in the music industry driving the film’s nightmarish conflict.
+Directed by Naeem Mahmood, the film featured an ensemble cast including the Bloom Twins, Samuel Anderson, Tony Hadley, Ricki Hall, Paul Chiedozie, and Megan Burns, with music by Nick Rhodes of Duran Duran.